posted April 19, 2022

 Where to Buy Picanha?

-It can be a bit tricky to locate picanha steaks, so your best bet is to make nice with your local butcher and purchase from them.
+It can be a bit tricky to locate a picanha cut of meat, so your best bet is to make nice with your local butcher and purchase from them.
 You might get lucky and be able to have your butcher prepare your steaks so they’re ready to go on the grill.
 If not, all it takes is a little extra effort to cut and prep these steaks for the skewer.

 Here are some things to look for when purchasing picanha: